Barcelona (Freddie Mercury and Montserrat Caballé song): Year-end charts

+Certifications

 Distribution

 The single was distributed on 7-inch and 12-inch vinyl records and 5" CDs, all with Polydor labels.
 The 5" CD and 7" record, but not the 12" record, were reissued in 1992; a 3" CD was issued as a promotional-only to record company executives in Japan in 1992.
 The B-side of nearly all records contained "Exercises in Free Love" from The Freddie Mercury Album.
 The 1992 version of the 7" Spanish record had another version of "Barcelona" on the B-side, and the rare 1987 12" Hong Kong record was one-sided and had a unique sleeve.
 Most 5" CDs contained two or three versions of "Barcelona" and "Exercises in Free Love".
 Most 7" record and 5" CD covers featured Mercury and Caballé singing on a stage with an orchestra on the background, though the Portuguese version pictured them in a static studio photo.
 The 1992 reissue 7" records contained another version of the singing artists, with no orchestra.